MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-allocate-resources.md

 2. Open the relevant service order.
 3. Select the service item line corresponding to the service task you want to allocate a resource to, and then choose the **Resource Allocations** action.
 4. On the **Resource Allocations** page, select an allocation entry with the service task you want to reallocate the resource to.
 In the **Resource No.** field, select the relevant resource.
 This overwrites the resource number already in the field.
-5. Press the Enter key.
+5. Select <kbd>Enter</kbd>.
 A dialog box opens, asking whether you want to reallocate this entry.
 Fill in the **Reason Code** field if appropriate and choose the **Yes** button to confirm the reallocation.
 6. Fill in the **Allocation Date** and **Allocated Hours** fields.
 The entry now contains the new resource and its status is **Active**.

 ## To reallocate a resource using the dispatch board